mentalburden/gottr/README.md

     * img/path/href for each post and reply
     * all followed, followers, blocked, and muted
     * other "useful" information
-    * NOTE: At commit date, 7.2gb of profile data has been scraped which represents the posts and replys of 210621 unique "known human" usernames associated with [target].com
+    * NOTE: 7.2gb of profile data has been scraped which represents the posts and replys of 210621 unique "known human" usernames associated with [target].com
 10. Create clean jsons for each username, organized into files by first character of username, with only useful osint from the above user profile records (raw profile jsons are choc-fulla junk):
    * For each username, generate a nested dict which contains:
 ```json